dotlang/language/basics.md

 2. To create a binding based on a struct, you should use a struct literal (e.g. `Type(field1:value1, field2:value2, ...)`.
 3. You can define a struct type without named.
 4. You can use destruction to access unnamed fields inside a struct(Example 7).
+5. You can add a function after definition of a struct type by `fn{...}` notation.
+This will be executed on each instantiation of that type (Example 9).

 **Examples**